 This page has eligibility criteria and assessment criteria for the Freshwater Improvement Fund and includes a map showing the vulnerable catchments which have been prioritised for funding.
+Note the 2017 funding round is now closed for applications.

 The table below provides the full set of eligibility criteria a project must meet before an application may be considered for funding.
 Meeting these eligibility criteria does not guarantee that your project will be funded.